ctlab/fbSAT-python/README.md

 </details>

-### Local-minima heuristic
+### Local-minima-width heuristic

-Parameter `-w <int>` defines the maximum width of the local minimum of _N-min_, on which the `extended-min-ub` method stops the long process of iterating the _P_ parameter.
+Option `-w <int>` defines the maximum width of the local minimum of _N-min_, on which the `extended-min-ub` method stops the long process of iterating the _P_ parameter.
 This provides a trade-off between execution time and minimality of solution.

 An arbitrary value of w=2 showed a good performance in our initial research (notice the running time difference and the equivalence of the resulting automata):